ghoomfrog/silili/vocabulary.md

 - *kwan* is an "open mouth" hand gesture, not near the mouth.
 - *maki* is a hand pointing up doing a twirling gesture, not near the head.
 - *swa* is a raised upward flat hand.
-- *satata* is a wiggling forward flat hand with touching fingers, but with a forward thumb.
+- *tata* is a wiggling forward flat hand with touching fingers, but with a forward thumb.
 - *mus* is a backward fist with an open pinkie and thumb, rotating back and forth.
 - *wan* is a "crazy" gesture.